whowell1/whowell1github.io/content/en/blog/Container_Securit_official.md

 rw
 ```

-However, since read-write is a default setting on volume mounts, this could be excluded as well.
+However, since read-write is a default setting on volume mounts, this could be only catch it if someone is explicity typing the rw command.

 Another more general detection that could be useful is detection on the use of CDK.
 CDK is a container security tool that tests the security of containers.
 Tools can be used for both good and evil.
-Threat actors were seen using this tool in a recent[DFIR report](https://thedfirreport.com/2024/10/28/inside-the-open-directory-of-the-you-dun-threat-group/)
+Threat actors were seen using this tool in a recent [DFIR report](https://thedfirreport.com/2024/10/28/inside-the-open-directory-of-the-you-dun-threat-group/)

 Keep in mind these are potential start on how to detect some of the behavior that was outlined on this post.
 I hope you enjoyed my tidbit on containers!!